accuaccu/auto_pca_clustering/README.md

 - x is a data frame or matrix wiht numerical values
 - b is an integer indicating how many iterations the k = 2,...,10 should be repeated (larger b = cost more computation time)
 - label_text is the pre-defined labels for the points, if available
-- loadarrows is boolean, if true the principal component loadings (eigen vectors of the centered data covariance matrix) are visualized
+- loadarrows is boolean, if true the first two principal component loadings (eigen vectors of the centered data covariance matrix) are visualized